loomnetwork/unity3d-identity/README.md

 or create a `Identity`.

 Requirements:

-    iOS 9 or later
+- iOS 9 or later
-    Xcode 8
+- Xcode 8
-    Swift 3.0
+- Swift 3.0
-    SimpleKeychain framework
+- SimpleKeychain & Auth0 frameworks (currently installed via Cocoa Pods)

-    Auth0 framework
+Set the mimium target SDK to 9.0 in Unity iOS Player settings before building for the iOS platform.

-Set the mimium target SDK to 9.0 in Player settings befor building for iOS platform
+iOS build scripts makes the following changes to the Unity-generated Xcode project, if you want to use a custom project file you'll need to:

-iOS build scripts adds following changes to the Xcode project, make sure to update it if you use a custom project :
+- Add the Swift bridging header `Libraries/LoomSDK/ios/LoomSDKSwift-Bridging-Header.h`

-    Swift bridging header : Libraries/LoomSDK/ios/LoomSDKSwift-Bridging-Header.h
+- Add the Swift prebuild header `LoomSDKSwift.h`
-    Swift prebuild header: LoomSDKSwift.h
+- Use Swift version - 3.0
-    Swift version - 3.0
+- Add Simplekeychain & Auth0 prebuilt frameworks
-    Simplekeychain prebuilt framework
+- Add a custom handler for `application:openUrl` for the Unity application
-    Auth0 prebuilt framework
+- Specify a Custom URL Scheme with `Auth0` as the name, and `$PRODUCT_BUNDLE_ID` as the scheme in `info.plist`
-    Custom handler for application:openUrl for Unity application Custom URL Scheme with "Auth0" as name and "$PRODUCT_BUNDLE_ID" as scheme in info.plist Objective C and Swift source files in Library/LoomSDK/iOS/
+- Add the Objective C and Swift source files from `Library/LoomSDK/iOS/`

 ## Samples

-When you run the sample scene you will see two buttons that are hooked up to call the corresponding methods in `Assets/authSample.cs`, these must be pressed in the correct order:
+When you run the sample scene you will see two buttons that are hooked up to call the corresponding methods in `Assets/LoomSDK/Auth/authSample.cs`, these must be pressed in the correct order:
 1. Press the `Sign In` button, this should open a new browser window, once you've signed up/in you should see the text above the button change to `Signed in as ...`.
-3. You can press the `Sign Out` button after signing in to delete user identity.
+2. You can press the `Sign Out` button after signing in to sign out, this will clear out the key pair associated with the currentl identity (note this is currently only implemented in WebGL buidls).

 ## Dependencies